 - The employee may need ongoing medical treatment even after he/she has returned to work.
 It is important the employer supports this and plays an active role in the employee’s progress by being aware of ongoing treatment and/or medical review.

-For further advice about assisting an injured employee’s return to work, call the Business Advisory Centre on 8300 0101.
+For further advice about assisting an injured employee’s return to work, call the Member Advisory Service on 08 8300 0000.